actionml/docker-toolbox/README.md

 ```
 # running:
-docker run -it --name myboxenv1 -v $HOME:/host stackbox:aws
+docker run -it --name myproject -v $YOUR_PROJECT_PATH:/code stackbox:aws

 # starting and attaching:
-docker start myboxenv1
+docker start myproject
-docker attach myboxenv1
+docker attach myproject

 # exec another shell process in the container
-docker exec -it myboxenv1 bash
+docker exec -it myproject bash
 ```

 ## Notes

 ### Toolbox volumes
-When running the toolbox container we specify volume `$HOME:/host`, so that host user's home directory is mapped to the `/host` directory in the container. **DO NOT TRY** *to map user's host home directory to user's container home directory*!
-This could give you some ease of use (as I supposed), but in fact it will just mess up your container's user environment.
+When running the toolbox container we specify the **code** volume it's used to pass your project code into the toolbox container.
+Also the `/code` directory is set as the WORKDIR for convenience.